solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Remove Password

 1. Go to the relevant account.
-2. Click the “three-dots” button on the top right corner of the window to open the account menu.
+2. Select the “three-dots” button on the top right corner of the window to open the account menu.
-3. Choose “Change password”.
+3. Select “Change password”.
 4. On the bottom left corner of the small window, click the toggle switch next to “Remove password”.
-5. Type in your current password and click “Remove Password” to confirm the removal of your password.
+5. Type in your current password and select “Remove Password” to confirm the removal of your password.

 ### Account View